 Write relevant email subject lines: Your subscriber’s inbox gets crowded.
 That’s why you have to make your email subject lines useful, clickable and short.

-Some email subject lines perform really well.
+Some email subject lines perform really well, and produce high open rates.
 For example, look at the one sent by Manicube, a company that gives manicures at the customer’s office.

 Manicube used curiosity in their email subject line.
 We’re often asked to do something, but what happens when you ask people not to open the email?